Scripture Passage: Acts 8:35-39

 In Acts 8, God gave his servant, Philip, the specific assignment to witness to a eunuch of great authority.

-Romans 6:4 says, “Therefore, we were buried with Him through baptism into death, that just as Christ was raised up from the dead by the glory of the Father, even so, we also should walk in newness of life.”
+Romans 6:4 says, “Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.”

-While baptism is not necessary to our salvation, it is necessary for our obedience.
+While baptism is not necessary for our salvation, it is necessary for our obedience.
 It shows that we belong to Jesus Christ.

 Baptism is not a suggestion; it is a command from Scripture.
-Have you come to a saving knowledge of Jesus Christ, and been baptized to prove it?
+Have you come to a saving knowledge of Jesus Christ?
+Have you been baptized?